 The goal is to end up with an indexed copy of all your data, so no matter where data is held across your IT infrastructure it can be accessed as if from a single location.
 This gives you a portal for accessing all your data about any individual customer which can be kept up to date by regularly running the discovery and cataloguing processes on newly acquired data.

 When it comes to GPDR requests, staff can use this system to quickly find and package the data they need.

 A single customer view

-Sales, marketing and other customer engagement staff can use this rich data to improve service and better target and personalise offers.
+Sales, marketing and other staff can use this rich data to improve service and better target and personalise offers.
 In the contact centre you can manage multi-channel interactions without asking the customer to repeat information; route customers to the right team or person; proactively head off service issues; personalise upsell, cross-sell, and renewals offers; and identify the best customers to find more like them.

 Geoff Land is Managing Director of Infinity CCS.
 He previously held senior positions at Bright Star Communications (Saudi Arabia), founded Inspire FZE in the United Arab Emirates and has held a number of local and international positions at Nortel Networks.
 When Geoff is not travelling around the world he lives in Monmouthshire with his family and enjoys walking and working on his property.